nolan-ayer/dnd_tracker_app_v3/README.md

 fix form bug that triggers error modal when using keyboard to submit creation of new card

+add inventory to cards

+patch bug onCardEdit that allows max values to exceed limits defined in initial form (use react-hook-form?)

 add edit functionality to notes

 redo styling for note titles to keep delete button (and eventually edit button) in its place - line break the title